EzgiNurUCAY/c-homework/README.md

-# c-homework
-These are my homework.
+These were my c# homework.